jiko/stopabadcure/_posts/2013-09-24-about-the-committee.md

 title: About the Committee
 ---

-Here is a current list of the members of the Committee to Stop a Bad Cure.
+Here is a list of the members of the **Committee to Stop a Bad Cure**.
 Including me, we have 32 members.
-The most recent additions were **Tom and Loretta Ortiz,** Independence, who joined us Oct.10.
-Tom is retired from Tension Envelopes.
-Loretta is a seamstress, retired from WomenSpirit, Vestments for Women, North Kansas City.

 (All members of the committee are Jackson County residents.)